 Life comes in seasons.
 Some are just plain good and full of blessing.
-And then there are hard seasons — trials so difficult, it’s all we can do to put one foot in front of the other.
+And then there are hard seasons—trials so difficult, it’s all we can do to put one foot in front of the other.

-As we heal from the loss of Dan, and the grief has become less intense, I find myself on the edge of a waiting season again.
+As I heal from the loss of Dan, and the grief has become less intense, I find myself on the edge of a waiting season again.
 What’s next?
-What does God have for our family?
+What does God have for me?
+For our family?
 We aren’t tied to this city by a job, anchored by Dan’s work.
-I can very much sense that if I’m not careful, I will just drift — looking toward something, hoping or wishing for the next thing, rather than keeping my eyes where God has me.
-I don’t want these years to aimlessly slip by without purpose while waiting for the next thing.
+I can very much sense that if I’m not careful, I’ll keep drifting—looking toward something, hoping for the next thing, or wishing things were different, instead of living fully where God has me.

 Thing is, my eyes can get so fixed on what might be, that I fail to live the abundant life right now.
 The abundant life doesn’t start and stop, depending on my circumstances.
 God intends us to have life abundant whatever season of life we’re in.
 I’ve determined to do three things to keep from wasting the wait.

-First — I need to do the last thing God told me to do.
-We may be waiting on a word from God but, in the meantime, we should be doing the last thing God told us to do.
 So much of our culture pushes us to the next thing.
-When we finish high school, go to college.
+When we finish high school, we move on to college.
 After college, it’s time for marriage.
 Once we’re married, start trying for kids.
 After a few kids, work on bigger house.
 And then a better job.
+And so on all the way till retirement, assisted living, and heaven.

-Seasons of waiting are usually less intense than other seasons.
-Which should mean I’m in the Word consistently.
 But, unlike hard times where the lessons come clear and fast, we might have to dig a bit harder for lessons in the wait.
-I want to use this time – whether it’s a few months or a few years – to dive deep into the Word.
-I want to know Christ and I do not want to miss what He has to teach me now.
-That means intentionally getting into His Word every morning and, more than that, asking Him to reveal Truth to me that I need.
+I want to use this time—whether it’s a few months or a few years—to relish meeting God in the Word.
+I want to know Christ and I don’t want to miss what He has to teach me now.
+That means setting up a rhythm of daily devotional time and asking God to reveal himself to me through the pages of scripture.

 Lisa